Cervical cancer begins when abnormal cells in the lining of the cervix grow uncontrollably.

 How common is cervical cancer

 About 200 women in Queensland are diagnosed with cervical cancer every year.
 Cervical cancer is most commonly diagnosed in women over 30, but can occur at any age.
-The incidence of cervical cancer in Australia has decreased significantly since a national screening programme was introduced in the 1990s and a national HPV vaccination program was introduced in 2007.
+The incidence of cervical cancer in Australia has decreased significantly since a national screening programme was introduced in the 1990s.
+The introduction of national HPV vaccination program in 2007 and improvements to the screening program in 2017 are expected to further reduce rates of cervical cancer.

 Almost all cases of cervical cancer are caused by an infection called human papillomavirus (HPV).
 HPV is a common infection that affects the surface of different areas of the body, such as the cervix, vagina and skin.